isomerpages/cris-actris/_biography/Board Oversight Committee/Dr Su Xinyi.md

 <p>Assoc Prof &amp; Co-Director, Centre of Innovation and Precision Eye Health
 (NUS)</p>
 <h4>Profile</h4>
-<p>Dr Su Xinyi took on the role as Acting Executive Director at IMCB with
+<p>A/Prof Su Xinyi took on the role as Acting Executive Director at IMCB
-effect 15 July 2023, stepping up from her previous role as Deputy Executive Director (Strategy and Transformation).&nbsp;</p>
+with effect 15 July 2023, stepping up from her previous role as Deputy Executive Director (Strategy and Transformation).&nbsp;</p>
-<p>Dr Su, an A*STAR scholar, graduated with MB BChir PhD from the University
+<p>A/Prof Su, an A*STAR scholar, graduated with MB BChir PhD from the University
 of Cambridge (UK) and joined IMCB in 2016 as a clinician-scientist.
 She balances her time leading a broad retinal research program as Senior Principal Investigator at IMCB, with providing clinical leadership as Senior Consultant Vitreo-Retinal Surgeon at the National University Hospital.
-Dr Su also holds joint appointments as Research Director at the Department of Ophthalmology (NUS) and Clinician-Scientist at SERI.&nbsp;</p>
+A/Prof Su also holds joint appointments as Research Director at the Department of Ophthalmology (NUS) and Clinician-Scientist at SERI.&nbsp;</p>
 <p>Her research interests focus on harnessing biomaterial, regenerative stem-cell,